Anuj-Kanada/Docker-Ubuntu/README.md

 8. sudo systemctl status docker (Check docker status) </br>

 # Post Installation steps:
 -> By default, the docker command can only be run the root user or by a user in the docker group.
-Add system user to docker group, Please follow below steps :
+Add system user to docker group, Please follow below steps :</br>
+1. groups (Output will show users of docker group. ex : docker sudo www-data)